LifeChef/Diataxis_Reference/README.md

 - [ ] Structure follows the appropriate template
 - [ ] Tone matches the document type (imperative for tutorials/how-tos, neutral for reference/explanation)
 - [ ] Code examples are tested and working
-- [ ] Links to related documentation are included
+- [ ] Links to related documentation and relevant Jira tickets are included
 - [ ] Document follows style guide conventions
 - [ ] Spelling and grammar are correct